jordaoqualho/jordaoqualho/README.md

   </a>

-I am a passionate and results-driven Fullstack Developer specializing in React and Node.js with a demonstrated history of delivering impactful software solutions.
+As a results-driven Fullstack Developer with over 4 years of hands-on experience, I maintain a strong JavaScript focus and a well-documented history of delivering impactful software solutions.
+Among my notable accomplishments is the creation of an ERP system from scratch, underscoring my proficiency in diverse software infrastructures and frameworks.

+My experience extends to cloud platforms, including Google Cloud Platform (GCP) and Amazon Web Services (AWS).
+I've also worker with Nest.js, Vue.js, React, and Next.js to engineer solutions for a diverse projects.
+Additionally, my experience spans both non-relational and relational databases, rendering me a versatile developer capable of meeting a wide array of technical challenges.

 Here are some highlights of my background:

-* 💼 Currently working at ROIT as a Full-Stack Software Engineer
+* 💼 Currently looking for new opportunities as a Full-Stack Software Engineer

 * 🚀 Skills: Proficient in JavaScript, Node.js, React.js, Next.js, Vue.js, HTML, CSS, MongoDB, and MySQL.